 As described in GIP BPM Section 6.1.4.7, within five (5) Business Days following the Phase I Interconnection Study Results Meeting, the Interconnection Customer is required to submit to the CAISO the completed form of GIP (Appendix 3 - Appendix B) and may change the proposed project’s designation from Full or Partial Capacity Deliverability Status to Partial Capacity or Energy-Only Deliverability Status in that document.

-For Projects that elect Energy Only, this election will eliminate the Deliverability Network Upgrade portion of the first Interconnection Financial Security posting required of the Interconnection Customer, but it will not lower the Phase I cost cap.
+For Projects that elect Energy Only, this election will eliminate the Deliveraby Network Upgrade portion of the first Interconnection Financial Security posting required of the Interconnection Customer, but it will not lower the Phase I cost cap.
 The reason the cost cap is to remain the same is that no restudy will be performed based on such project changes and the Interconnection Customer’s allocation of Reliability Network Upgrades as determined in the Phase II studies could be higher than the reduced first Interconnection Financial Security posting amount that is based on the project’s election to move from Full Capacity to Energy-Only Deliverability Status.

 For Interconnection Customers that elect modification involving decreases in deliverability status as permitted in GIP BPM Section 6.1.4.7 and GIP Section 6.9.3, the CAISO, in coordination with the applicable Participating TO(s), will determine, based on best engineering judgment, whether such modifications will eliminate the need for any Delivery Network Upgrades identified in the Phase I Interconnection Study report.
 The CAISO and applicable Participating TO(s) will not conduct any re-studies in making this determination.

 If the CAISO and applicable Participating TO(s) should determine that one or more Delivery Network Upgrades identified in the Phase I Interconnection Study are no longer needed, then, solely for purposes of calculating the amount of the Interconnection Customer’s initial Financial Security Posting under GIP BPM Section 11.1.3 and GIP Section 9.2, such Delivery Network Upgrade(s) will be considered to be removed from the plan of service described in the Interconnection Customer’s Phase I Interconnection Study report and the cost estimates for such upgrades shall not be included in the calculation of Interconnection Financial Security.
 The CAISO will inform in a timely manner any Interconnection Customers so affected, and provide the Interconnection Customers with written notice of the revised initial Interconnection Financial Security posting amounts.
 No determination under this Section and GIP Section 6.9.4 shall affect either (i) the timing for the initial Interconnection Financial Security posting or (ii) the maximum value for the Interconnection Customer’s total cost responsibility for Network Upgrades established by the Phase I Interconnection Study report.

+Elections Made After Phase II Studies:

+Interconnection Customers electing to convert to Energy Only, Partial Capacity Deliverability Status, or a lower fraction of Partial Capacity Deliverability Status after the Phase II Study not associated with BPM Section 9.3.3 can do so by submitting a written request to the CAISO.
+The requested deliverability status will become effective immediately upon submittal of the request, however changes to Network Upgrades and associated cost responsibility and financial security posting amounts will be assessed as part of the reassessment study process as described in Section 7.4 of Appendix DD to the CAISO Tariff (as referenced in Section 6.9.2.5 of Appendix Y).

 Other Modifications